ABEEólica

 Wind energy exceeds 17 GWs of installed capacity

-Wind energy exceeds 17 GWs of installed capacity.
-The study “Socioeconomic and Environmental Impacts of Wind Energy Generation in Brazil” is published, carried out by the consultancy GO Associados, which quantified the already known positive impacts of wind energy
+Wind energy exceeds 17 GW of installed capacity.
+The study “Social, Economic and Environmental Impacts of Wind Energy Generation in Brazil”, undertaken by the consultancy GO Associados, was published, quantifying the already well-known positive impacts of wind energy.

 • 2021

-Wind power has completed 20 GWs of installed capacity and is consolidated as the second source of the Brazilian electricity matrix.
+Wind power reached 20 GW of installed capacity and is consolidated as the second largest energy source in Brazil.

 • 2022

-ABEEólica presents its new brand and is now called the Brazilian Association of Wind Energy and New Technologies
+ABEEólica introduces its new brand and is renamed as Brazilian Association of Wind Energy and New Technologies

-After having received large global offshore wind companies as associates, ABEEólica was renamed the “Brazilian Association of Wind Energy and New Technologies”, making official, in its brand, its performance for the development of offshore wind in Brazil, as well as the interest of its associates in new technologies.
+After welcoming major global offshore wind companies as members, ABEEólica was renamed “Associação Brasileira de Energia Eólica e Novas Tecnologias” (Brazilian Association of Wind Energy and New Technologies), officially branding its work for the development of offshore wind in Brazil, as well as its members’ interest in new technologies.

 Mission